zem1emer/hello-world/README.md

 # hello-world
-its repository is for edx cources introducing in computer science
+its repository is for edx cources introduction in computer science